Cairath/Oxygen-Not-Included-Modding/doc/00.Home/01.Home/index.md

     </h1>
 </div>

-## WARNING

-Currently the game is undergoing a merge of Spaced Out and Base Game codebases.
-There are major breaking changes between legacy (base game) and updated modding system (Spaced Out).
-Exact differences are described in [Modding API Changes](Miscellaneous#modding-api-changes).
-It is recommended to wait until the merge is complete before you start working on new base game mods.
-Seriously, if you do it now, it'll all be broken very soon ;)

 ## Preamble

 In this guide, you will be given a quick tutorial on the basics of modding, and getting your mod up and running.
 As well, you can read on for in-depth explanations on the various aspects of mods of varying difficulties.